jeffThompson/Design2/README.md

 Pamphlet stitch and stab binding, keeping a process book

 **Homework**
-Large book project research, text selection, project brief
+Print-on-demand project research, text selection, project brief

 \- \- \-

 ###MAR 13–17
 **SPRING BREAK – NO CLASS**
 Work on your books... on the beach!
 (Or hide out, watch some Netflix, and work on your books.)

 \- \- \-

 ###WEEK 9
-**DUE: book project research, texts, and brief**
+**DUE: print-on-demand project research, texts, and brief**

 **Demo**
 Master pages, paragraph and character styles, flowing large blocks of text, print on demand providers